 Plan your workouts.

 Saying things like, “I’ll workout 3 times this week,” is okay.
 But by not having a plan as far as the actual individual workouts, you’re probably selling yourself short.
 (That means less progress!)
 I suggest having, at the very least, a loose plan for EACH workout.
 I think that this is so important that I wrote an entire post about what to do if you show up to the gym without a workout plan.
 The idea is this: you’re more motivated and you’ll push yourself harder if you have some structure and goals for each workout.
 Again, small goals (and changes) add up to big things.
-If you need to take the guesswork out of your workout plan, consider joining a home workout streaming service that will lead you through a plan.
+If you need to take the guesswork out of your workout plan, consider a home workout program that will lead you through a plan.

 Keep a journal.